MMGameslogo MMGames

 12

-You can increase the number of digits in a number or enter a string of characters.
+Whether you increase the number of digits or enter a string,

 Part 0: Program Overview